SouthernMethodistUniversity/think-play-hack/docs/docker.md

 1. [Install Docker](https://docs.docker.com/install/) via distribution specifc instructions.
 2. Run Terminal and the application instructions below.

+### Note About Initial Download of the Images

+The intial run of the image will also download the latest copy of the image to your machine.
+We have copies of the images locally and can assist with their installation as this method will likely be much faster than downloading.

 ## R with RStudio

 ### Windows